 Leave of Absence

-Students not planning to register for Fall 2020 should be prepared to depart the United States.
-F-1/J-1 students are not permitted to remain in the US during a leave of absence (LOA).
+Students not planning to register for Fall 2020 should be prepared to depart the U.S. F-1/J-1 students are not permitted to remain in the U.S. during a leave of absence (LOA).

-If your LOA is approved by UG or Graduate admissions your I-20 or DS-2019 will be terminated for an early authorized withdrawal.
+If your LOA is approved by undergraduate or graduate admissions, your I-20 or DS-2019 will be terminated for an early authorized withdrawal.
 A termination comes with a 15-day grace period.
 Please log on to iTerp and fill out the Exit Plan form so that we can record your departure plans and end the I-20.

-In order to return you must follow the Undergraduate or Graduate school re-enrollment process.
+In order to return you must follow the Undergraduate or Graduate School re-enrollment process.
 Once approved to re-enroll prior to the semester you return work with ISSS and provide the necessary documents for the creation of a new immigration document.
-Please contact Katrina Knudsen at firstname.lastname@example.org within 5 months of your anticipated return to start the I-20 application.
+Please contact Katrina Knudsen at email@example.com within five months of your anticipated return to start the I-20 application.

 When you return to UMD, you will be in a new period of F-1 status.
 You may only enter the U.S. up to 30 days prior to the start of the new I-20.
 You will be required to complete the Documents Check process to activate your new SEVIS record.
-The regulations limit F-1 students from participating in any off-campus employment benefits (CPT or OPT) until you have finished both a Fall and Spring semester (or 4 terms for a student participating in a 12 week term program).
+The regulations limit F-1 students from participating in any off-campus employment benefits (CPT or OPT) until you have finished both a fall and spring semester (or four terms for a student participating in a 12-week term program).

 I want to drop all my classes and stay in the U.S., is that possible?

-In certain scenarios that may be possible.
-International students who need to remain in the US while taking a semester off would need to meet one of the few exceptions listed here:
+In certain scenarios it may be possible, however it is rare.
+International students who need to remain in the U.S. while taking a semester off would need to show there is a serious health condition that does not permit study.

-To obtain authorization, the student must submit to ISSS a completed Part Time Authorization form via iTerp and upload the required relevant documentation.
+To obtain authorization, the student must submit to ISSS a completed Part Time Authorization with a physician's support letter form via iTerp.

 I want to take a semester off while outside the U.S., is that possible?